JSpeedie/Finals-Finder/README.md

 will be populated with all the courses in the database that match the search.
 When the user selects a course from the drop down by clicking on it, the info about the final exam for that course (found in the database) is added to the page.
-The user can continue this until satisfied.
+The user can continue adding finals until satisfied.